Veronica Samuels

 ENJOY A FEW HOURS IN THE DUNES

-Twenty miles west of the city, one of the fun things to do in Yuma AZ, for outdoor lovers is the incredible dunes, the most giant inland dunes, stretching over 40 miles along the eastern edge of California Imperial Valley.
+Twenty miles west of the city, one of the fun things to do in Yuma AZ, for outdoor lovers is the incredible dunes, the largest inland dunes, stretching over 40 miles along the eastern edge of the California Imperial Valley.

 The Imperial Sand Dunes Recreation Area is one of the top filming locations thanks to its dunes that reach 300 feet tall, including Star Wars: Return of the Jedi, The Scorpion King, and Jumanji 3.